skikirkwood/ls-workflows/README.md

 # Content workflows practice space

-Load the JSON export file into an empty space to get hands-on practice with setting a legal approval content workflow using custom roles and permissions.
+This repo contains the content model for a legal approval workflow.
+After importing it you can customize the roles and permissions in your space to practice a legal approval workflow.

 ![The content model for a custom offer page](./github-screenshot.png "The content model for a custom offer page")